billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 of course you can try it.
 * CPU frequency is not as important as the number of cores and the RAM configuration (below).
-* High-end GPU cards require PCs with 400W power supplies.
+* High-end GPU cards require worstations with 400W power supplies.
 * The data drive should be distinct from the system drive.

 **To run N probes:**